g2384/Life-In-The-UK/Facts.md

 - In 1789, there was a revolution in France and the new French government soon declared war on Britain.
 Napoleon, who became Emperor of France, continued the war.
 - In 1805, Britain’s navy fought against combined French and Spanish fleets, winning the Battle of **Trafalgar** . **Admiral Nelson** was in charge of the British fleet at Trafalgar and was killed in the battle.
 Nelson’s Column in Trafalgar Square, London, is a monument to him.
 His ship, **HMS Victory**, can be visited in Portsmouth.
-- In 1815, the French Wars ended with the defeat of the Emperor Napoleon by the Duke of **Wellington** at the Battle of Waterloo (by British army).
+- In 1815, the French Wars ended with the defeat of the Emperor Napoleon by the Duke of **Wellington** at the Battle of Waterloo (by British army) (the last battle between Britain and France).
 Wellington was known as the Iron Duke and later became Prime Minister.

 ### The Union Flag